 Nchima’s early operations were in the Thyolo and Blantyre districts in the Southern Region of Malawi.
 Later the Trust extended its activities to meet the needs of individuals and communities throughout the country.

-We focus heavily on the education of young women and girls and our innovative school feeding project (see Page 2 – Ntambanyama) which has been running well for a few years, supported by Sibford School (Oxon), has had a very significant impact upon pass rates for girls at schooling age.
+We focus heavily on the education of young women and girls and our innovative school feeding project (see Page 2 – Ntambanyama) which has been running well for a few years, initiated and supported by Sibford School (Oxon) and now funded by Medulawi, has had a very significant impact upon pass rates for girls at schooling age.